gpieffet/msps/README.md

 #### Examples
 The cloned directory *msps* comes with an example to determine the cluster centers of docking results of the so-called ligand 7C with the progesterone receptor (PDB 1osh).

-Add *msps* to your PATH:
+If you haven't done it already, add the path to and including *msps* to your **PATH** variable:
 ```
 $ cd msps
 $ pwd
 $ export PATH="$PATH:path_of_msps"
 ```

-The directory *examples/docking* contains the docking results of ligC with 1osh, therefore we set in the file prep_VAR the variable **DOCK_DIR** with that path:
+The directory *examples/docking* contains the docking results of ligC with 1osh, therefore we set the variable **DOCK_DIR** with that path in the file prep_VAR:
 ```
 $
 $ echo "DOCK_DIR=`pwd`/examples/docking" > prep_VAR